Straight8ths/Sebastian-Bradford-Portfolio/data-portfolio/pure-math-sandbox/relative-prime-positions.md

     prime_list = primes.upto(n)
 ```

 Next, we run a for loop to examine the primes in our list.
 This analysis is concerned with distances between upper and lower prime neighbors, so we need to skip the first and last primes in our list.
-Each prime's relative position is calculated as a ratio of *(the distance to the lower neighbor)* to *(the distance from the lower to the upper neighbor)*.
+Each prime's relative position is calculated as a ratio of *(the distance to the lower neighbor)* divided by *(the distance from the lower to the upper neighbor)*.
 We store each calculated result in our dataframe.

 ```python
     for i in range(1,len(prime_list)-1):